 North Central State College has established a financial aid program which assists eligible students to attend the College.
-Aid is available to both full-time and part-time students; a full-time student is enrolled 12 or more credit hours per academic term.
-Funding for financial aid comes from the federal government, the College and its Foundation, and private sources.
+Funding for financial aid comes from the federal governments, the College and its Foundation, and private sources.
 Types of available aid include grants and scholarships, loans, and part-time employment.
-The College’s Financial Aid Office is responsible for the administration of all student financial aid programs at the College.
+The College’s Financial Aid Office has sole responsibility for the administration of all student financial aid programs at the College.

 General Eligibility Requirements for Financial Aid